11PJ11/FreeMonadWorkshop/README.md

-# FreeTut
+# Free Monad Workshop

+This is an example usage of the Free Monad in Haskell based on the resources at the end of this document.
+It also provides an example of a stack based Haskell project.

 ## Prerequisites
-make sure you installed the Free package running:
+make sure you installed the Free package running on your terminal:
 ```
 stack install free
 ```